Support for Pregnant Students Policy

 There are no specific breastfeeding facilities on our campuses.
 For reasons of health & safety and to avoid disruption of classes or study, students should not bring a baby into the classes or areas where other students could be disturbed.

 University staff will support students who experience a pregnancy during their time at the University.
-If a student presents to a member of staff in the first instance, it is advisable to refer the student to the Student Health Centre or the Student Advice Centre in the first instance where a full discussion will take place.
-Staff members are asked to support the students, where possible, in terms of extensions, deferral of examinations or full year of studies and this should be supported in line with academic regulations and providing that this does not adversely affect the learning outcomes of the programme or negatively impact on other students.
+If a student presents to a member of staff in the first instance, it is advisable to refer the student to the Student Health Centre or the Student Advice and Support Centre where a full discussion will take place.
+Staff members are asked to support the students, where possible, in terms of extensions, deferral of examinations or full year of studies.
+This should be supported in line with academic regulations, providing that this does not adversely affect the learning outcomes of the programme or negatively impact on other students.
 It is not expected that staff set alternative examinations for students.

 |